aziis98/arnoldi-distribuito/typst-report/main.typ

   ```
 ])

 We dropped the factor $1 slash h_i^2$ from the matrix and computed its eigenvalues for a grid of size $N times N times N$.
-From the previous discussion we can see that the eigenvalues of the 3D Laplacian are given by the following expression, for $i_1, i_2, i_3 = 1, dots, N$
+From the previous discussion we can see that the eigenvalues of the 3D Laplacian are given by the following expression for $i_1, i_2, i_3 = 1, dots, N$:
 $
   lambda_(i_1, i_2, i_3) =
   - 4 (